 The belt is nice and stretchy, made of quick-drying material so you won’t be carrying sweat around your hips.

-Earlier this year, iRunFar’s Kristin Zosel reviewed the Merrell Antora 2.
-She found it to be an excellent out-of-the-box shoe, meaning that you put them on, and you can just go, very little break-in period required.
-It is a female-fit-specific shoe — the men’s version is called the Merrell Nova 2 ($110) — and comes in both standard and Gore-Tex versions, so you can switch out your shoes for wet and snowy conditions if need be.
+Last year, iRunFar’s Kristin Zosel reviewed the Merrell Antora 2.
+She found it to be an excellent out-of-the-box shoe, meaning that you put them on and just go, with very little break-in period required.
+It is a female-fit-specific shoe — the men’s version is called the Merrell Nova 2 — and comes in both standard and Gore-Tex versions, so you can switch out your trail running shoes for wet and snowy conditions if need be.

 What’s different in a women’s-specific shoe?
 In the case of the Antora 2, it means that the last is shaped to match the female foot, the midsole is updated to support women’s weights specifically, and the upper is designed to better fit women’s foot volumes.